 Annie Guglia: “It’s the best time right now” for diversity & inclusion in skateboarding

 Is the world of skateboarding just a heterosexual boys’ club?
 Not according to Annie Guglia!
-The Canadian street skating champion boasts an impressive skateboarding portfolio and she’s ready to take on the world.
-Her timing couldn’t be better, as the sport is about to make its Olympic debut at Tokyo 2020 where skateboarding was also included on the Olympic program for the first time.
+The Canadian street skating champion boasts an impressive skateboarding portfolio.
+One major highlight was her Olympic debut at Tokyo 2020 where skateboarding was also included on the Olympic program for the first time.

 We won’t deny that skateboarding is kind of a man’s world.
 What does it look like to be a woman in this world?

 Honestly, the timing couldn’t be better.